artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

   <img src="RunDebug2.png" width=10% height=10%>
 </p>

 5. The program will start running on the simulator.
-You can run until the end of the program, execute step-by-step, analyze registers and memory, etc.
+You can run until the end of the program, execute step-by-step, analyze registers and memory, etc. More detailed instructions about the use of the SDK are provided in the RVfpga Getting Started Guide.

 <p align="center">
   <img src="Simulation.png" width=80% height=80%>